ctcDNightmare/avorion-scrapyardplus/README.md

 - ~~split the license system into private & alliance so you can buy a personal one even if you are in an alliance~~
 - ~~flexible duration selection via slider~~
 - ~~lifetime license~~
-- regenerating wrecks / events to support lifetime licenses
+- ~~regenerating wrecks / events to support lifetime licenses~~

-**Hint**: You can take a look at the regen/event system by enabling it in the configfile.
-It's still WIP
+- polishing current implementation with more texts, events, interactions

 ## Feedback & Discussion
 http://www.avorion.net/forum/index.php/topic,3850.0.html